Ale0311/UltraScanNet/README.md

 ## 📊 Confusion Matrices

-Below are the confusion matrices for all evaluated models on the BUSI dataset:
+Below are the confusion matrices for 5 evaluated models on the BUSI dataset:

 | UltraScanNet | MambaVision Baseline |
 |--------------|----------------------|